 The first thing you wanna do is stabilize your legs and core.
 Doing this will ensure that you can give a real powerful strike.
 Next, bend your arm at the elbow, and as hard as you can, thrust your weight forward and strike your attacker.

 You’ll be twisting your body to achieve this strike, so make sure to get your body ready for that.
 You’ll want to hit the chin or side of the head of your attacker to disorient them.
 If you can’t, aiming for the neck or jaws is just as effective.

 If your attacker is coming in from behind, the first thing you’ll want to do is make sure you can see them.

 As they come within range, bring your elbow up and make sure you pivot the opposite foot.
 You’ll want your body to twist as if you’re turning into the arms of the attacker, but instead, you meet them with the back part of your elbow to their face.

-Perhaps the easiest type of strike to remember, the eye strike can also be dangerous if you hit your mark.
-So be careful when using this method.
+Perhaps the easiest strike to remember, the eye strike can also be dangerous if you hit your mark—so be careful when using this method.
 Then again, anyone who attacks you probably deserves this.

 As much as possible, we want all women to feel safe.
-So we highly recommend pairing up knowing self-defense with carrying some sort of non-lethal self-defense weapon.
+So we highly recommend pairing knowing women’s self defense with carrying some sort of non-lethal self defense weapons.

-Don’t be afraid to learn survival skills, get the right self-defense weapons for women, and take on these self-defense tips.
-These will give you a better chance at protecting yourself.
+Don’t be afraid to learn survival skills, get the right self defense weapons for women, and take on these self defense tips.
+These will give you a better chance of protecting yourself.

-Got other tips to share?
+Got other women’s self defense tips to share?
 Let us know!